ramezian1/HTML-Projects/README.md

-# Robert Mezian's HTML/Javascript Projects
+# HTML Scripts Collection - Robert Mezian

 This project showcases 8 projects I've built using **JavaScript**, **HTML**, and **CSS**.
 You can browse through my work, explore the source code, and get in touch if you'd like to collaborate.